 The first Black driver to earn his NASCAR license, Scott began racing in the regional circuits in the 1950s, racking up dozens of wins.
 He made his debut in the Cup Series — known then as the Grand National Series — in 1961 at Piedmont Interstate Fairgrounds in Spartanburg, SC.

-Scott won his first and only race in the Grand National Series in December 1963.
+Scott posted his only win in the Grand National Series in December 1963.
 He lined up against Richard Petty and several other top drivers in the 1964 Jacksonville 200, passing The King and never relinquishing his lead.
 Scott took the checkered flag and become the first Black driver to win at the top level.